iApplePro/macOS-Monterey-Patcher/README.md

 # macOS Monterey Patcher
 macOS Monterey Patcher is now available
-The macOS Monterey Patcher is availible for a few unsupported macs hope in the future that more macs will be compadible, for now the macs that are compadible will be listed below
+The macOS Monterey Patcher is availible for a few unsupported macs hope in the future that more macs will be compadible, for now the macs that are compadible will be listed below.
+(This Patcher can also be used to patch Big Sur)

-# (Macs Supported by this Patcher)
+# (Macs Supported by this Patcher for Monterey)

 Macbook Pro Early 2013 13 and 15 inch